- New iPhone to be released in September 2019

 iPhone screens are already far tougher than your average piece of glass (they're made of a proprietary material called Gorilla Glass), but they do sometimes crack or shatter when dropped.
 Screens made of Sapphire glass would be more resistant still, and Apple is already using sapphire in the display of the Apple Watch: it's possible that the company is now ready to import this material into its smartphone line-up.

 Rumoured plans to rely on an Apple-backed sapphire plant in Arizona (which had the capacity to manufacture 200 million 5in iPhone displays per year) fell through.
 But more recent reports suggest that long-term Apple supplier Foxconn is gearing up to build its own sapphire plant in Taiwan at a cost of $2.6bn.

-Mind you, Apple hasn't given up on Corning's Gorilla Glass - not by a long shot.
+Mind you, Apple hasn't given up on Corning's Gorilla Glass.
 In May 2017 it announced that $200m of its recently announced Advanced Manufacturing Fund would be invested in Corning, in order to "support Corning's R&D, capital equipment needs and state-of-the-art glass processing".

 Specs and new features

 Let's head inside the new iPhone and check out its specs and new features.

 The iPhone has always had its 'own' processors, in the sense that Apple has unique proprietary A10, A11 and A12 chips that you won't find in other manufacturers' phones.
 (These have historically been made for the company by TSMC, however - but that may soon change, as we'll discuss in a moment.)
 No prizes, then, for guessing that the next batch of iPhones will feature an A13... but how fast will the A13 be, and and how much of a boost will it provide?